SoftwareHeritage/swh-deposit/docs/spec-loading.md

-# Injection specification (draft)
+# Loading specification (draft)

-This part discusses the deposit injection part on the server side.
+This part discusses the deposit loading part on the server side.

-## Tarball Injection
+## Tarball Loading

 The `swh-loader-tar` module is already able to inject tarballs in swh with very limited metadata (mainly the origin).

-The injection of the deposit will use the deposit's associated data:
+The loading of the deposit will use the deposit's associated data:
 - the metadata
 - the archive(s)